FROM SEAWATER TO POTABLE USE

-IDE develops state-of-art technologies for SWRO post treatment processes
+IDE develops advanced and efficient technologies for SWRO post treatment processes

 The following methods are widely used in IDE SWRO plants:

-Limestone dissolution in Calcite (CaCO3) reactors, where RO permeate is passed through the reactors and becomes enriched with minerals.
-Carbon dioxide (CO2) and/or sulfuric acid (H2SO4) are used for limestone dissolution.
+Dissolution of Limestone as Calcium Carbonate into the RO permeate which is then passed through the reactors and becomes enriched with minerals.
+This process occurs with the assistance of Carbon dioxide (CO2) and/or sulfuric acid (H2SO4) which

-Lime water (Ca(OH)2) and/or caustic soda (NaOH) are used for final adjustments of LSI and pH parameters.
+Lime water (Ca(OH)2) and/or caustic soda (NaOH) are used for final adjustments of LSI, pH and hardness parameters

-Water disinfection by dosing of sodium hypochlorite (NaClO) also provides residual free chlorine demand.
+Finally, water disinfection is done by dosing of sodium hypochlorite (NaClO) which also provides the residual free chlorine demand

-IDE plants feature the latest self-generation systems for chemicals.
-Our main goal is to eliminate dependence on external sources and avoid shortages.
+Supporting a circular economy, and in order to minimize the use of chemicals, IDE plants feature the latest self-generation systems for chemicals.
 The on-site generation offers lower operating costs than commercial chemicals and provides high-quality chemicals.

 The following self-generation systems are already implemented in some of IDE’s mega SWRO plants